TTM (Trailing Twelve Months) Explained: What It Is & How It Is Used

 How do you find TTM?

 TTM figures are typically included on a company’s quarterly balance sheet.
-TTM in finance is generally calculated by adding up figures from the previous twelve months (or four quarters) as a sum, or by using the most recent year-to-date period, plus the last complete fiscal year, minus last year’s year-to-date period.
+TTM in finance is generally calculated by adding up figures from the previous 12-month period (or four quarters) as a sum, or by using the most recent year-to-date period, plus the last complete fiscal year, minus last year’s year-to-date period.